 The B211A Visa requires a minimum bank balance of $2,000 and proof that the applicant can financially support themselves during their stay in Indonesia.

-Similar to Mexico, the Indonesian authorities did not set specific amounts for health insurance.
-Still, it is always a plus to have a healthcare plan that covers a broad range of services.
-Digital nomads are taxed on income generated within Indonesia, with a progressive tax rate from 5% to 30%.
+Like Mexico, the Indonesian authorities did not set specific amounts for health insurance.
+Still, having a healthcare plan covering a broad range of services is always a plus.

 Expat community